AnderUR/Guides/README.md

 # About

-The original purpose for these guides was to aid in the training of college assistants helping patronts at the college's library and for patron self-help.
+The original purpose for these guides was to aid in the training of college assistants helping library students and for student self-help.
 Perhaps you can make use of them with some modifications or use the design for another guide.
 They are illustrator editable PDFs.

 ## Created with